OUR HISTORY

 Additional Services for the Unsheltered

-Throughout 2021 SALT gradually added additional services for the unsheltered.
-In addition to case management and laundry SALT added mail services, limited storage services, and charging stations for people experiencing homelessness.
-SALT now manages the mail for over 500 people and provides charging stations on a daily basis for more than 25 people.
-SALT will continue to expand services as needs are identified with our guests that we serve.
-Currently, SALT is operating five days per week and serving up to 200 people per day.
-SALT completes between 70 to 80 showers per day and 45 to 50 loads of laundry per day.
-Since the start of the pandemic through March 1, 2022 SALT has been able to serve 4,000 unduplicated persons with over 160,000 different services.
+Throughout 2021, SALT gradually added additional services for the unsheltered.
+In addition to case management and laundry, SALT added mail services, limited storage services, and charging stations for people experiencing homelessness.
+SALT now manages the mail for over 400 people and provides charging stations daily for more than 30+ people.
+SALT will continue to expand services as needs are identified with the guests that SALT serves.
+Currently, SALT is operating five days per week and serving over 100 people per day.
+SALT completes between 70 to 80 showers per day and 50 to 55 loads of laundry per day.
+Since the start of the pandemic, SALT has been able to serve 5,000+ unduplicated persons with over 250,000 different services and resources.

 Expanding into Sanford

-SALT started to operate in Sanford in October 2021 and continues to go out to Sanford on a weekly basis.
-This was made possible by the Universal Orlando Foundation, Seminole county, and Advent Health Altamonte.
-We are hoping to expand and grow our services and impact even more people as we find the best location to serve in the Sanford area.
+SALT started to operate in Sanford in October 2021 and continues to go out to Sanford every week.
+This was made possible by the Universal Orlando Foundation, Seminole County, and Advent Health Altamonte.
+We hope to expand and grow our services and impact even more people as we find the best location to serve in the Sanford area.

 2021 Fundraising and the Administrative team